Table of Contents Takeaway #1 – Defining SAM Tool Requirements is...

 Traditional SAM tools were built for on-premise software licensing, and were managed by IT.
 They focus on license detection, supplier audits, budgeting information and data center management.
 However, as the growth of SaaS is prolific, and departments, business units, and even individuals are evaluating and purchasing subscription-based software without IT’s involvement, traditional SAM tools are no longer able to keep up and do not provide the insight and value they were once able to.

-Zylo’s SaaS Optimization Platform looks at spend and utilization across the entire organization.
+Zylo’s SaaS Management Platform looks at spend and utilization across the entire organization.
 Our team is building a cloud-based platform from the ground up for everyone across the organization, from Finance to IT to Procurement to the C-Suite team, to manage the new way that software is now purchased and deployed.
 Zylo is changing what Software Asset Management means to everyone in the industry.